zfarrand/phylo-class-social/best-books.md

 - Ben Klementz: Cujo by Stephen King
 - Hunter Ries: Invisible Man by Ralph Elliso
 - Corbin Bryan: Amanitas of the South Eastern United States
+- Carl Branch: Three Men in a Boat
+- Quaid Handy: From Strength to Strength

 # List of best books read in 2021 by Botany 563 Spring 2022 class